yilangpeng/transfer-learning-clustering/README.md

-# Image clustering based on transfer learning features (under construction)
+# Image clustering based on transfer learning features

 ## How to use
 1. Install the following packages